vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Embeds/Variables/Serialized References.md

 ### Description
-Defining a serialized field in a class scope allows that instance can be referred to elsewhere in the class.
+Defining a serialized field in a class scope allows that instance to be referred to elsewhere in the class.

 ### Resolution